opensubsonic/open-subsonic-api/content/en/docs/Extensions/search3Playlists.md

 The server **may** also use the query text to search playlists by other metadata; this is an implementation detail left up to the server developer.
 However it is implemented, the server **should not** return playlist results irrelevant to the user's query.

 The server **may** order playlist results by name, by relevance, or by some other criteria.
+The same input **should** return results in the same order every time (deterministic).